- Published on

 Marginal Probability

-Based on the observations of we can calculate the marginal probability
+Based on the observations above of we can calculate the marginal probability by marginalizing :

 marginal_x_dist_df = joint_dist_df.groupby("X")["P(X, Y)"].sum().reset_index()